Snowy Monaro Fly Fishing - your complete guide service

 Getting Ready for the Fly Fishing Season

-The N.S.W season starts in about a month - the October long weekend to be exact, so now is a good time to check all your gear and make sure everything’s in order.
+The N.S.W season starts on the October long weekend, so late winter is a good time to check all your gear and make sure everything’s in order.

 Starting with the fly rod - it’s a good idea to give it a clean up with a bit of mild detergent.
 While your wiping it down and removing any old slime or weed etc. Caught on the guides and you can also check the reel seat to make sure its working ok and is secure.
 Also that the guides themselves aren’t loose or misaligned.
 I find giving it a clean up lets me find anything wrong before it becomes a problem.
 The tiptop should be free of grooves that can prematurely wear an expensive fly line and effect the rods smooth casting ability.
 These are usually held in place with hot melt glue and are fairly easy to replace.